 WHAT IS CHANGE?

-Our brain stores data rather haphazardly in our brain, often in Long Term memory, making it difficult to find what we need when we need it, and making resistance prevalent when it seems our Status Quo is being threatened.
+Our brain stores data rather haphazardly in our brain making it difficult sometimes to find the right answer when we need it, especially relevant when we want to make new choices.

-But over the last decades, I have mapped the sequence of systemic change.
-Following this route, I’ve designed a way to use questions as directional devices to pull relevant data in the proper sequence so we can lead Responders through their own internal, congruent, change process and avoid resistance.
+Over the last decades, I have mapped the sequence of systemic change and designed a way to use questions as directional devices to pull relevant data in the proper sequence so influencers can lead Responders through their own change process without resistance.

-Not only does this broaden the range of successful results, but it enables quicker decisions and buy-in – not to mentiontruly offer a Servant Leader, win/win communication.
-Let’s look at what’s keeping us wedded to our Status Quo and how questions can enable change.
+This decision facilitation process enables quicker decisions and buy-in – not to mention truly offer a Servant Leader, win/win communication.
+Let’s look at how questions can enable change.

-All of us are a ‘system’ of subjectivity collected during our lifetime: unique rules, values, habits, history, goals, experience, etc. that operates consensually to create and maintain our Status Quo; it resides in our unconscious and defines our Status Quo.
+All of us are a ‘system’ of subjectivity collected during our lifetime: unique rules, values, habits, history, goals, experience, etc. that operates consensually to create and maintain us.
+It resides in our unconscious and defines us.
 Without it, we wouldn’t have criteria for any choices, or actions, or habits whatsoever.
-Our system is hard wired to keep us who we are (Systems Congruence).
+Our system is hard wired to keep us who we are.

-To learn something new, to do something different or learn a new behavior, to buy something, to take vitamins or get a divorce or use new software or be willing to forgive a friend, the Status Quo must buy in to change from within – an inside job.
-Information pulled or pushed – regardless of the intent, or relationship, or efficacy – will be resisted.
+To learn something new, to do something different or learn a new behavior, to buy something, to take vitamins or get a divorce or use new software or be willing to forgive a friend, change must come from within or it will be resisted.

 1. People hear each other through their own biases.
 You ask biased questions, receive biased answers, and hit pay dirt only when your biases match.
 Everyone else will ignore, resist, misunderstand, mishear, act out, sabotage, forget, ignore, etc.

-To manage congruent change, align the Status Quo, and enable the steps to achieve buy-in, I’ve developed Facilitative Questions that work comfortably with conventional questions and lead Responders to
+To manage congruent change, and enable the steps to achieve buy-in, I’ve developed Facilitative Questions™ that work comfortably with conventional questions and lead Responders to

 • find their own answers hidden within their unconscious,